7 Great Jersey Shore Lighthouses To Visit with Kids

 Absecon Lighthouse is NJ's tallest at 171 feet, providing incredible views of the Atlantic City skyline.
 Built in 1857, the black and yellow lighthouse recently underwent extensive restoration.
-Climb up 228 steps to the top or visit their educational museum, gift shop and replica of the Lightkeeper's house.
-They also offer many great children's programs including super-fun themed parties on "Wacky Wednesdays" and a "Keeper Sleeper" program that invites kids 6-12 to stay overnight and experience life as a lighthouse keeper 150 years ago.
-Hours: Thursday-Monday 11-4 (Sept. to June), Daily 10-5 (July & August)609-449-1360
+Climb up 228 steps to the top or visit the educational museum, gift shop, and replica of the Lightkeeper's house.
+It also offers many great children's programs, including super-fun themed parties on Wacky Wednesdays and a Keeper Sleeper program that invites kids 6-12 to stay overnight and experience life as a lighthouse keeper 150 years ago.
+Parking is free.

-Climb to the top of the Barnegat Lighthouse for spectacular views or explore the forest trail for seaside hike.
+Climb to the top of the Barnegat Lighthouse for spectacular views, or explore the forest trail for seaside hike.
 Photo by Daniel D'Auria via Flickr.

 Take the steep climb to the top of the Cape May Lighthouse for a view of Southern Jersey.
 Photo by Kenneth Norris via Flickr.

-Cape May Lighthouse (Cape May)
+Cape May Lighthouse — Cape May

-Hereford Inlet Lighthouse (North Wildwood)
+Hereford Inlet Lighthouse — North Wildwood

-Sandy Hook Lighthouse (Sandy Hook)
+Sandy Hook Lighthouse — Sandy Hook

-Sea Girt Lighthouse (Sea Girt)
+Sea Girt Lighthouse — Sea Girt

-Twin Lights (Highlands)
+Twin Lights — Highlands

 Top photo: The Sandy Hook Lighthouse is the oldest operating lighthouse in the country.
-It's open for tours year round.
+It's open for tours year-round.
 Photo by 3.26 via Flickr.